Meet our Governors

 My name is Helen Smith and I have been a Parent Governor at Skerton St Luke’s since March 2018.
 I have one child at the school.
 The role of governor is quite varied, enabling me to gain new interests in how St Luke’s develops.
 I became a governor of St Luke’s in order to help support the school, staff and pupils and, with that, the wider community.

-Mr Marcus Harding, Parent Governor
+Mr Marcus Harding, Foundation Governor

 Mr Harding is not a governor of another school and does not have a declared business interest.